mesosphere/dcos-commons/frameworks/elastic/docs/configure.md

 # Configuration Guidelines

 - Service name: This needs to be unique for each instance of the service that is running.
 It is also used as your cluster name.
 - Service user: This must be a non-root user that already exists on each agent.
-The default user for CoreOS-based clusters is core.
+The default user is `nobody`.
 - X-Pack is not installed by default, but you can enable it.
 X-Pack comes with a 30-day trial license.
 - Health check credentials: If you have X-Pack enabled, the health check will use these credentials for authorization.
 We recommend you create a specific Elastic user/password for this with minimal capabilities rather than using the default superuser `elastic`.
 - Plugins: You can specify other plugins via a comma-separated list of plugin names (e.g., “analysis-icu”) or plugin URIs.